eProsima/FastDDS-SH/README.md

 ### Using Fast DDS TCP WAN tunneling to communicate two applications running on different networks

-The last examples depicts how the *Integration Service*, along with this *Fast DDS System Handle*, could be useful to forward the messages coming from a ROS 2 node running on a certain machine to another ROS 2 node running on another machine, which are connected to two separate WAN networks, thanks to the WAN capabilities of *Fast DDS*.
+The last example depicts how the *Integration Service*, along with this *Fast DDS System Handle*, could be useful to forward the messages coming from a ROS 2 node running on a certain machine to another ROS 2 node running on another machine, which are connected to two separate WAN networks, thanks to the WAN capabilities of *Fast DDS*.